mission-impossible-android/mission-impossible-android/README.md

 2. Install the docopt and PyYAML modules:

     * Using Python Package Index [pip](https://pip.pypa.io/en/latest/index.html):
-      `pip3 install docopt pyyaml`
+      `pip install docopt pyyaml`

-    * Or using apt-get on Ubuntu/Debian:
+    * Or using apt-get on Ubuntu:
       `apt-get install python3-docopt python3-yaml`

     * Or using zypper on openSUSE: